SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 Executors are similar to threads that run jobs, so they are indicators of the load placed on Jenkins.
 If the executors are full, it means there are a lot of jobs running on the system and more executors may be needed to balance the load.

 Use this dashboard to:
-* Monitor shutdown events for Jenkins master nodes
+* Monitor shutdown events for Jenkins master nodes.
-* Monitor Jenkins system sogs to determine the root cause of system issues
+* Monitor Jenkins system sogs to determine the root cause of system issues.
-* Monitor Jenkins master CPU usage and memory usage to allocate additional resources if needed
+* Monitor Jenkins master CPU usage and memory usage to allocate additional resources if needed.
-* Monitor free executors and busy executors on Jenkins master
+* Monitor free executors and busy executors on Jenkins master.

 <img src={useBaseUrl('img/integrations/app-development/Jenkins-MasterHealth.png')} alt="jenkins" />